 Dr. Rosemarie Allen

-Rosemarie Allen has served as an educational leader for over 30 years.
-Her life's work is centered on ensuring children have access to high quality early childhood programs that are developmentally and culturally appropriate.
-She is currently an Assistant Professor in the School of Education at Metropolitan State University of Denver.
+Our President and CEO, Dr. Rosemarie Allen has served as an educational leader for over 30 years.
+Her life's work is centered on ensuring ALL children have access to high quality early childhood programs that are developmentally and culturally appropriate.
+She is currently an Associate Professor in the School of Education at Metropolitan State University of Denver.
 Her classes are focused on ensuring teachers are aware of how issues of equity, privilege, and power impact teaching practices.
-Rosemarie has served in directorship roles with the Colorado Department of Human Services, most recently in the Division of Youth Corrections (DYC).
-As Director of Programs at DYC, she was responsible for the education, health, and mental health of all adjudicated youth in the State.
-She was also responsible for the professional development of all Division staff members in order to ensure statewide culture change.
-From 2007-2012 Rosemarie served as the Director of the Division of Early Learning.
-In that role, she oversaw the State’s child care licensing program, the federal child care assistance program, the redesign of the State’s quality rating and improvement system, the implementation of the State’s professional development plan, and assisted in the creation of Colorado’s early learning guidelines.
+Rosemarie has served in directorship roles with the Colorado Department of Human Services as the Director of the Division of Early Learning and in Youth Corrections.
+In Early Learning, she oversaw the State’s child care licensing program, the federal child care assistance program, the redesign of the State’s quality rating and improvement system, the implementation of the State’s professional development plan, and assisted in the creation of Colorado’s early learning guidelines.

-Rosemarie is a respected keynote speaker, presenting on Implicit Bias, Racial Equity, Inclusive Practices, Culturally Responsive Practices, Cultural Competence, Micro-Aggressions, Disproportionality, Privilege, Power and Intersectionality, etc. She also has the distinct honor of being appointed as a “Global Leader” connecting with world leaders in early childhood across the globe.
+Rosemarie is a national expert on implicit bias and culturally responsive practices, speaking at conferences across the country.
+She is a respected keynote speaker, presenting on Implicit Bias, Racial Equity, Inclusive Practices, Culturally Responsive Practices, Cultural Competence, Micro-Aggressions, Disproportionality, Privilege, Power and Intersectionality, etc. She also has the distinct honor of being appointed as a “Global Leader” connecting with world leaders in early childhood across the globe.
 Rosemarie earned her B. A. from California State University, Long Beach, Master’s of Education from Lesley University and Doctorate in Equity and Leadership in Education at the University of Colorado, Denver.

 Rosemarie is married to Don Allen and they have two amazing children.
-Jasmine is a Couples and Family therapist in Denver, Colorado and Clarence is a senior at Howard University in Washington, D.C. with aspirations of attending law school in the Fall.
+Jasmine is a Couples and Family therapist in Denver, Colorado and Clarence is a graduate of Howard University in Washington, D.C. and currently works as a Community Organizer.